• Lisa Harnum Day 2025

 The Purple Nail Tribe, an empowering movement that originated with a simple yet powerful idea.
 For your eyes only, men, we present an opportunity to break the silence surrounding domestic abuse.
 The Purple Nail Tribe encourages everyday men to contribute to ending this national epidemic by initiating a much-needed dialogue.

 Break the Silence, Paint the Change: The Purple Nail Tribe invites men to break the silence and contribute to ending domestic abuse.
 Pledge, paint, and proudly display the purple ring finger to spark conversations and support survivors.
-Join us in making a tangible difference in the fight against domestic violence.

 • DV Statistics Australia